 I appreciate that you can’t learn the language and customs of every single country you’ll visit, but learning how to say “hello” and “thank you” wherever you go will go a very long way in helping you see the true personality of the place that you’re visiting.

 An important term to understand in the world of study abroad is “ethnocentrism”.
 Ethnocentrism is the belief that your culture is superior to other cultures.
-I am by no means saying that all study abroad students believe this in a malicious way, but the truth is that the idea beaten into us from a young age.
+I am by no means saying that all study abroad students believe this in a malicious way, but the truth is that the idea is beaten into us from a young age.

 All you need to do to combat ethnocentrism is think about situations you experience that seem strange or wrong to you from a different perspective.
 Instead of saying that the British drive on the “wrong” side of the road, say that they simply drive on a different side.
-Looking at traits, actions, and cultural phenomenon of a different country from this perspective will go a long way to helping you truly immerse and accept your new host culture.
+Looking at traits, actions, and cultural phenomena of a different country from this perspective will go a long way to helping you truly immerse and accept your new host culture.

 For more information and tips on living in a different culture, check out this other Backpacker Travel article

-Once you’ve done your research, cleared your mind, and have gotten yourself excited about your new adventure, all of the practicality begins!
+Once you’ve done your research, cleared your mind, and gotten yourself excited about your new adventure, all of the practicality begins!
 Packing can seem highly stressful, mostly because it seems like such a daunting task.
 Fortunately, packing isn’t nearly as daunting once you really consider exactly what you’ll use.

 First, you’ll need to consider the climate of your host city for the entire length of time you’ll be living there.
 Do you need to pack for winter and spring?
 That will make things a little more challenging, but not impossible.
 Consider what you actually wear in a given week, and start with that.
 You’ll have the ability to do laundry while you’re abroad, so you really only need a couple of weeks’ worth of clothes.
 Remember that you’ll probably end up buying some things while you’re there, and anything you forget or can’t fit can probably be purchased where you’ll be (after all, the local people seem to be just fine!).

 You’ll also want to bring several electrical adapters.
-Most of your chargers (phone, camera, computer) will have automatic voltage converters in them, so you won’t need more than one voltage converter, if you need one at all.
-I would also recommend purchasing heat-producing items like hair dryers and hair straighteners once you’re abroad.
+Most of your chargers (phone, camera, computer) will have automatic voltage converters in them, so you won’t need more than one voltage converter if you need one at all.
+I would also recommend purchasing heat-producing items like hairdryers and hair straighteners once you’re abroad.
 I once melted my hair with a straightener in London because not even a voltage converter could handle the power coming through those British sockets!

 Once you’re living abroad, you may find that you experience a ton of different thoughts and emotions towards your host city/culture, and towards the experience.
 This process is known as culture shock.